 We have identified 28 routes within Europe where traveling by train or bus is faster than flying.
 And on top of that: No baggage fees, easy check-ins, and speedy departures and arrivals.

 Click here to get access to the full routes included in the research.

+Click here to get access to the full routes included in the 2019 research.
 Omio researched all European routes included in the ranking.
-The ranking is based on the 100 most popular routes for trains, buses and flights booked on Omio during summer 2019 (15.08.-30.09.2019).
+This ranking was based on the 100 most popular routes by train, bus and flight booked on Omio during summer 2019 (August 15, 2019 - September 30, 2019).